Probiotics for Horses: Gut Health, Digestion, and Performance

 Poor Feed Efficiency in Horses: Causes and Gut Health Factors

 Poor feed efficiency in horses occurs when a horse consumes adequate feed but struggles to maintain weight, condition, or energy.
-This can be linked to digestive inefficiency, hindgut imbalance, stress, or reduced nutrient utilization, especially when microbial fermentation is not functioning optimally.
+This is often linked to digestive inefficiency, hindgut imbalance, stress, or reduced nutrient utilization—especially when hindgut fermentation is not functioning optimally.

 Quick Answer: What Causes Poor Feed Efficiency in Horses?